kawu/concraft-pl/bindings/python/README.md

 Python
 ======

-This directory contains a Python client code which allows to communicate with the Concraft-pl's server.
-The code relies on the [Morfeusz][morfeusz] Python library, which you should install beforehand.
+This directory contains a Python client code, which allows to communicate with the Concraft-pl's server.
+The code relies on the [Morfeusz][morfeusz] Python library, which should be installed beforehand.

 Example